Copenhagen Business School: Exchange programmes

 CBS is the Danish member of CEMS - Global Alliance in Management Education and a member of Partnership in International Management (PIM), and focuses on double degree agreements with other top business schools.
-CBS has exchange and cooperation agreements with 390 universities and business schools around the world, half of which are European.
-43% of CBS programmes are taught in English and CBS offers approximately 200 separate courses taught in English.
+CBS has exchange and cooperation agreements with 390 universities and business schools around the world, including Bocconi University, Cornell University, University of Pennsylvania, HEC Paris, ESSEC Business School, ESCP Business School, ESADE, among others.